 Eight Chinese language students from New Trier High School were awarded for their contributions to the National Chinese Essay Contest, hosted by the Chinese Language Association of Secondary-Elementary Schools (CLASS).

-Over 300 students from around the U.S. competed in beginner, intermediate, or advanced divisions among three categories based on their language experience.
+Hundreds of students from around the U.S. competed in beginner, intermediate or advanced divisions among three categories based on their language experience.
 Categories included students who are non-native speakers of Chinese in a regular foreign language program, students who are heritage learners and students who have been in an immersion program regardless of first language background.